Retirement Article

 4. Mental Stimulation

 Mental stimulation starts with turning off your television.
 Getting your brain back will be well worth giving up the T.V. remote.
 The television does not stimulate your brain.
 In fact, it has just the opposite effect.
-After all, why do you think it's called an idiot box?
+After all, why do you think some call it an idiot box?
 It's a mindless activity and not mentally stimulating.
+Here's a good article by Stanford Edu. on how too much screen time does to your brain.

 If you want to improve your cognitive function, you need to keep your mind active.
 You need to engage in activities that make you think.